FredrikRidderfalk/seasons/README.md

-# First project using Create React App.
-An app that can tell the current season of the user.
+# An app that can tell the current season of the user.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Personal portfolio featuring my updated collection of projects.

 ## Table of contents